Twilight Comics 30th

 Changing Locations

-However, the decline of the Bellevue Park Plaza location proved to be too much for the store to handle, so, in 2006, Brian began negotiations to build the Metro-East's first premiere comic book store at Green Mount Crossing in Shiloh.
-Although the cost of moving and decking out the new store was much higher than starting the Belleville store from scratch in 1994, Brian was happy to see his dream store finally come to fruition in October of 2007.
-Despite the faltering economy of 2008/2009, the Shiloh location began thriving and the increased profile of the location grew the customer base by leaps and bounds!
 The new displays of comics (new and old), graphic novels, HeroClix, and Magic the Gathering were highly praised and very well received!
 With a new direction and focus, Twilight Comics was able to cultivate an active and friendly Magic the Gathering community beginning in 2009.
 Other game events were popular but none as mightily as Magic!
 After several successful years of events, other stores began to open, targeting the card game communities a little farther from the immediate Shiloh area.
-In 2014, Magic receeded into a smaller sideline as it had been before.
+In 2014, Magic receeded into a smaller sideline (as it had been before).

 Changing Locations Again

-In April of 2015, Twilight Comics was forced to leave Green Mount Crossing due to increased rent fees and downsized to move to Frank Scott Plaza in Swansea.
 With a smaller sales floor and no event space to speak of, the heyday of Magic events at Twilight Comics came to an end in 2017.
 Twilight Comics struggled to find a layout that really suited the space but perservered, nonetheless.
 Covid hit just as the comics industry was at a crossroads.
 A lot of behind-the-scenes turmoil ensued.
 At the very end of 2020, Twilight Comics was able to completely refit the store with new fixtures, a new color scheme, and a snazzy new layout that really worked well!

 Continuing to Serve the Community